admitrievsky/blockduino/README.md

 * An easy to learn visual programming language to program microcontrollers

 * Multithreading
-* Graphical dialog for pins configuration
+* A graphical dialog for pins configuration
 * Load and save operations
 * The servo library wastes only one timer
 * Server side is written in Python